riscmaster/kinematic_arbiter/README.md

 - Dynamically adjusts measurement noise estimates based on observed data
 - Maintains a conservative estimate of process noise linked to measurement updates

+> **Note**: Our implementation is inspired by the "consider" Kalman filter approach, which accounts for uncertainties in the system model that are not explicitly estimated.
+For more details on this approach, see [Numerical Consider Kalman Filter Implementations](https://sites.utexas.edu/renato/files/2017/04/Numerical_Consider_rz_5_16_13.pdf).

 ### Key Features

 #### Measurement Validation